 2.1.
 This provision protects each Party from liability incurred to third parties arising from actions taken pursuant to the provisions of this Agreement.
 Liability under this provision is exempt from the general limitations on liability found in Section 1.

-2.2 Each Party (the “Indemnifying Party”) shall at all times indemnify, defend, and hold the other Party (the “Indemnified Party”) harmless from, any and all damages, losses, claims, including claims and actions relating to injury to or death of any person or damage to property, the alleged violation of any Environmental Law, or the release or threatened release of any Hazardous Substance, demands, suits, recoveries, costs and expenses, court costs, attorney fees, and all other obligations by or to third parties, to the extent arising out of or resulting from the Indemnifying Party's action or failure to meet its obligations under this Agreement , except in cases of negligence, gross negligence or intentional wrongdoing by the Indemnified Party.
+2.2 Each Party (the “Indemnifying Party”) shall at all times indemnify, defend, and hold the other Party (the “Indemnified Party”) harmless from, any and all damages, losses, claims, including claims and actions relating to injury to or death of any person or damage to property, demands, suits, recoveries, costs and expenses, court costs, attorney fees, and all other obligations by or to third parties, to the extent arising out of or resulting from the Indemnifying Party's action or failure to meet its obligations under this Agreement , except in cases of negligence, gross negligence or intentional wrongdoing by the Indemnified Party.

-2.3 If a Party is entitled to indemnification under this section as a result of a claim by a third party, and the Indemnifying Party fails, after notice and reasonable opportunity to proceed under this section, to assume the defense of such claim, such Indemnified Party may at the expense of the Indemnifying Party contest, settle or consent to the entry of any judgment with respect to, or pay in full, such claim.

-2.4 If a Party is obligated to indemnify and hold the Indemnified Party harmless under this section, the amount owing to the Indemnified Party shall be the amount of such Indemnified Party’s actual loss, net of any insurance or other recovery.
+2.4 If a Party is obligated to indemnify and hold the Indemnified Party harmless under this section, the amount owing to the Indemnified Party shall be the amount of such Indemnified Party’s actual loss, as adjudicated by the Indemnifying Party’s insurance carrier, net of any insurance or other recovery.

 2.5 Promptly after receipt by a Party of any claim or notice of the commencement of any action or administrative or legal proceeding or investigation as to which the indemnity provided for in this section may apply, the Party shall notify the other Party of such fact.
-Any failure of or delay in such notification shall not affect a Party's indemnification obligation unless such failure or delay is materially prejudicial to the Indemnifying Party.
+Any unintentional failure of or delay in such notification shall not affect a Party's indemnification obligation unless such failure or delay is materially prejudicial to the Indemnifying Party.

 3. Consequential Damages